Important Information about

 linked to an estimated 440,000 deaths per year.

-estimate that genetic factors account for between 40 and 60 percent of a
+estimate that genetic factors account for between 40-60% of a

-person’s vulnerability to addiction, including the effects of environment on
+person’s vulnerability to substance misuse, including the effects of environment on

 gene expression and function.
 Adolescents and individuals with mental disorders

-are at greater risk of drug abuse and addiction than the general population.
+are at greater risk of drug abuse than the general population.